 Elevator Story Examples

-Some time ago I met a prosperity coach who opened with, “I help clients manage their finances.
+Some time ago I met a money coach who opened with, “I help clients manage their finances.
 For example, one client was a recently divorced woman who just suffered a devastating financial loss.
 She was afraid she’d have to declare bankruptcy.
 Two years later, she’s living in her own home and buying investment property.”

 Everyone in hearing distance leaned over to ask her, “Can I have your card?”